 ..

-At this level, the
+this level, the canopy itself may be inspected

-canopy itself may be inspected at close range.
-Many flowering blossoms
+at close range.
+Many flowering blossoms and

-and seed pods provide food for colourful butterflies and many of Dominica's
+seed pods provide food for colourful

-the Rufous Throated Solitaire, known locally as the Mountain Whistler.
+Solitaire, known locally as the Mountain

 .